Membership Guide

 Municipality Permits

 Each municipality has slightly different requirements.
 Depending on your location, we may need your signature on various documents, or we may not need a permit entirely.
-Your Base Representative will contact you if there are any required actions.
+Our Member Support team will contact you if there are any required actions.

 5. Installation

-When Base has obtained the proper permits from your municipality and distribution utility, a Base representative will personally coordinate with you regarding your installation.
+When Base has obtained the proper permits from your municipality and distribution utility, a Base representative will coordinate with you regarding installation.

 Scheduling